rossberg/camp/README.txt

   (like you're perhaps used to from shells like bash).

-* Connectives: Separating words by `|` filters for tracks that have at least one of the words.
+* Connectives: Separating words by `|` filters for tracks that have at least one of the sides.
 Example:

   +------------------------
-  | rush|optical
+  | ed rush|optical
   +------------------------

-  That is, search for tracks done by either Rush or Optical or both.
+  That is, search for tracks done by either Ed Rush or Optical or both.
   Alternatively, perhaps ask for tracks by Optical that Rush was NOT involved
   in: